 If your cat panics at the sight of a grooming brush, she probably needs a little bit more than a few sweet words and some treats.
 Herbal calming supplements are available, which might take the edge off and allow them to relax enough to enjoy the experience.
 These are available over-the-counter, but they’re unlikely to be enough for a severely anxious cat.

-Recommended reading: How to build an anxious cat’s trust and confidence
+Additional reading: How to build an anxious cat’s trust and confidence

-Whilst you can ask your vet for a prescription sedative, the best bet is usually to book them in to the vets for a groom.
+Whilst you can ask your vet for a prescription sedative, the best bet is usually to book them into the vets for a groom.
 Some vets will have a qualified groomer in-house they can use as soon as your cat is asleep.
 Whilst this might seem a bit drastic, the sedative is likely to do far less harm to your cat than the stress of being groomed, and you’ll avoid injury too!

 I always like to remind clients that vets aren’t groomers.
 We really are going to give your cat a buzz cut.
 Therefore, if looks are very important to you, it’s best to find a vet that works with a groomer, or a mobile groomer that doesn’t mind visiting your vet’s practice once the cat is sedated.